16 Redstone Parade NE

 In the 2 Percent Realty model, the listing commission is calculated as 2% of the total sale price.
 On a $500,000 sale, that equals $10,000 before GST.
 On a $700,000 sale, $14,000 before GST.
 The commission covers all listing and selling services including pricing strategy, MLS and Realtor.ca exposure, showing coordination, offer review and negotiation, condition management, and closing support.
 The final commission amount is confirmed in writing in the listing agreement - there are no additional fees added after signing.

-Because net proceeds - not gross sale price and not commission rate - is the actual measure of a successful sale.
+Because selling costs and commission savings - not gross sale price and not commission rate - is the actual measure of a successful sale.
 A seller who achieves $620,000 on a $600,000 list price with a lower commission structure keeps more than a seller who achieves $610,000 on the same property with a traditional commission.
-But a seller who achieves $575,000 because of overpricing and a stale listing loses far more than any commission structure can recover.
-Net proceeds account for all of it: achieved price, total commission, legal fees, mortgage costs, preparation expenses, and carrying costs during the listing period.
+But a seller who achieves $575,000 because of overpricing and a stale listing loses far more than any commission structure can recover. selling costs and commission savings account for all of it: achieved price, total commission, legal fees, mortgage costs, preparation expenses, and carrying costs during the listing period.

-NW family-home buyer context, pricing, and preparation priorities.
+NW family-home buyer demand, pricing, and preparation priorities.

 Plan commission, legal, mortgage, and preparation costs.